chengsig/warbler/README.md

 Warbler is a Twitter clone using Flask as the technology framework and Python as the language.
 The site is live hosted at [pizza warbler](https://pizzawarbler.herokuapp.com/).

 Pizza Warbler allows the user to register and participate in the community.
-The user can follow/unfollow another user, and like/dislike other users' warbles.
+The user can follow/unfollow another user, post messages, and like/dislike other users' messages.

 This website is one of the [Rithm School](https://www.rithmschool.com/) multi-day sprint exercises.
 Please feel free to sign up a new account, or use the following test account. **username:** testaccount **password:** testaccount